 and Does "Organic" Mean Healthy?

-: While highlighting a host of features that have nothing to do with health (as in this list), pet food marketing companies and ranking sites remain silent about the dangers inherent in food processing itself.
+: While highlighting a host of features that have nothing to do with health, pet food companies and ranking sites remain silent about the dangers inherent in food processing itself.
 Processing destroys or vitiates nutrients, or perverts them into toxins.
-At least a passing glance is made by some by way of vitamin, mineral, amino acid, and antioxidant fortification.
-Others, due to lack of understanding, or sheer irresponsibly in a quest for a marketing niche, use no such fortification in order to claim "natural."
+The only way to make up for this is with vitamin, mineral, amino acid, probiotic, enzyme, essential fatty acid, and antioxidant fortification.
+However, some companies use no such fortification in order to claim "natural."
 Processed foods need technology to address the dangers of amino acid and vitamin racemization, oxidation of essential fatty acids, cholesterol oxidation products (COPS), Maillard reaction toxins, polycyclic aromatic hydrocarbons, heterocyclic amines, acrylamides, and more.
-The inevitable consequences of processing are particularly dangerous when companies are ignorant of them or ignore them, and then urge consumers to feed their products consistently because they are "tested," "complete," or rank high on a pet food pledging or ranking site.
+The inevitable consequences of processing are particularly dangerous when companies urge consumers to feed their products consistently because they are "tested," "complete," "natural," "complete," or rank high on a pet food pledging or ranking site.

 Many pet foods are marketed using the claim that they do not contain this or that allergenic ingredient.
 However, practically anything can be allergenic, particularly if it is fed meal after meal.
 Also, there is no clinical or laboratory test that can determine the allergenicity of a mixed processed pet food regardless of its ingredients.
-See The "Food Allergies Are Cured by Eliminating Certain Pet Food Ingredients" Myth
+(See The "Food Allergies Are Cured by Eliminating Certain Pet Food Ingredients" Myth

 and The Pet Food Ingredient Game

-.
-The body is a microcosm of the world at large.
+) The body is a microcosm of the world at large.
 Intrude upon its natural balances and genetic expectations and harm will eventually result.
 With that said, there is, at present, no evidence that GMO ingredients in pet foods have caused harm in pets.
 Further, GMO ingredients are so ubiquitous that it is near impossible to find those that are GMO free.
 Should manufacturers seek non-GMO sources and use them to the degree possible?
 Yes.
 Does health likely hang on this one feature of pet food feeding?
 No.

 Many nutritious parts of foods would be discarded if not used in pet foods.
 Animals do not have the aversion to names like "by-products" (and remember that is just a human invented word) that humans do.
-In fact, many of the parts of food animals considered distasteful to humans (such as viscera and organs) are the most nutritious part of the carcass.
+In fact, many of the parts of food animals considered distasteful to humans (such as viscera and organs) are the most nutritious parts.
 To discard such because of our human tastes–imposing those frivolous tastes on our pets–is to cause enormous waste.
 This practice diverts human grade products to pet foods that could instead go into the human food supply.
 It is also inhumane to slaughter animals and then discard healthful parts that could be used by pets to great benefit.
 It also wastes land, feed, shipping, and other resources by increasing the demand for just the "pleasing" parts of the food animal carcass.
-See Are By-Products Bad?
+(See Are By-Products Bad?

-FOODS AS DRUGS:
+26. FOODS AS DRUGS:

-COSMETICS AND MARKETING OVER PET NUTRITION:
+27. COSMETICS AND MARKETING OVER PET NUTRITION: